Pip-Tryptamine: Pharmacodynamics

 The affinities (IC_{50}) of pip-tryptamine for serotonin receptors were 600 nM for the serotonin 5-HT_{1A} receptor, 760 nM for the serotonin 5-HT_{2A} receptor, and 1,250 nM for the serotonin 5-HT_{2B} receptor, whereas other serotonin receptors were not reported.
 The affinity of pip-T for the serotonin 5-HT_{2A} receptor was about 10-fold lower than that of dimethyltryptamine (DMT) and was about 7-fold lower than that of pyr-tryptamine (pyr-T; N,N-pyrrolidinyltryptamine).
+Pip-T is a serotonin receptor agonist in the rat uterus with similar potency as DMT, but showed 20-fold lower potency than DMT in the rat fundus strip.

 The drug produces hypolocomotion in rodents.
 In addition, it induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 This was blocked by the serotonin 5-HT_{2A} receptor antagonist ketanserin.
 Hence, the drug may have hallucinogenic effects in humans.
 Conversely, pip-T did not produce conditioned place preference (CPP) and was not self-administered, suggesting that it lacks reinforcing properties and misuse potential, similarly to most other tryptamines.